 Wines that are high in acidity are more food-friendly than low-acidity wines.
 So you have more options to create delicious matches.
-Of course, the best food and wine pairings also depend on other factors such as wine body, sweetness, tannins, and aromas.
-Nevertheless, acidity gives you a rough idea of the foods that match with it:
+Of course, the best food and wine pairings depend on other factors such as wine body, sweetness, tannins, and aromas.
+Nevertheless, acidity gives you a rough idea of the foods that match it:

 - In general, wine should have at least an equal level of acidity as the food.
 Otherwise, it might taste flat and boring.
-Typically, a wine that’s a bit more acidic than the meal is even better.
+Typically, a wine that is a bit more acidic than the meal is even better.
 For instance, a pasta dish with tomato sauce requires an acidic wine to match the tomatoes’ acidity.

 - Fatty and creamy dishes call for high-acidity wines, too.
 The same is true for meals that contain a lot of cheese.
 The acid helps to cut through the savory texture and rounds out the flavors of both food and wine.

 - Acidy is also a good counterplayer for fried foods.
 Acidic sparkling wines can even stand very spicy fried dishes, for instance, from Asian cuisine.